IDA-HumanCapital/fife_for_spark/docs/user_guide.md

 where :math:`X_{i\tau}` is a vector of feature values for individual :math:`i` at time :math:`\tau`, and :math:`T_{i\tau}` is the number of consecutive future periods the individual remains after time :math:`\tau`.

+## Configuration Parameters

-FIFE is highly customizable for an individual project.
+FIFEforSpark is highly customizable for an individual project.
 These are the different parameters that can be overwritten in a `config.json` file.

-## Configuration Parameters

 ### Input/output